Callbritton/Callbritton/README.md

 I am a driven and capable Software Developer who thrives when working in teams and in leadership roles.
 In my prior roles as Construction Project Manager and Safety Manager I have honed my skills in problem-solving, teamwork, and servant-leadership.

 Now I am focusing on applying these skills to build software solutions through well-tested, maintainable, and intuitive code.
-I have long dreamt of a career in software, and I am incredibly excited and committed to be learning and growing each day.

 I am confident working with Ruby, Rails, SQL, HTML, and CSS.
 I’ve also worked with JavaScript and dabbled with Python.
 Though I have primarily focused on Backend Web Development, I have a keen interest in Frontend development and thoroughly enjoy the art and polish of the craft.